Questacon: Galleries

 Questacon has around 500,000 visitors per year.
-The galleries are staffed by 200 paid staff, as well as a team of about 60 volunteers.
+The galleries are staffed by 200 paid staff, as well as a team of about 80 volunteers.

 Science theatre

-The centre also features several performance spaces used for presentations to the general public and student audiences by Questacon's in-house theatre troupe, the "Excited Particles".
+The centre features several performance spaces used for presentations to the general public and student audiences by Questacon's in-house theatre troupe, the "Excited Particles".
 The Excited Particles also perform puppet shows for young children.

-Nkrypt
+NKRYPT

-Nkrypt is a sculpture installation outside the Questacon building that consists of eight laser-etched stainless steel poles that each carry an encoded message.
-The outdoor exhibit was installed as a part of the Centenary of Canberra and a prize was offered to the first person to solve the puzzle.
-This was solved in December 2013.
+NKRYPT is a sculpture installation outside the Questacon building installed in that consists of eight laser-etched stainless steel poles that each carry an encoded message.
+This outdoor exhibit was installed during the Centenary of Canberra in 2013.
+A prize was offered to the first person to solve one of the puzzles.

 Questacon Technology Learning Centre

-The Questacon Technology Learning Centre is located at the Royal Australian Mint's former administration building in Deakin and houses more than 80 staff.
-All of the outreach programs and the exhibition developers, including researchers, designers, electronics, metal and wood shop staff are based there.
-There are also an exhibition area and spaces for booked technology workshops and holiday programs.
+The Questacon Technology Learning Centre is located at the Royal Australian Mint's former administration building in Deakin and houses more than 80 staff members.
+All of the outreach programs and exhibition developers, including researchers, designers, electronics, metal, and wood shop staff are based there.
+There are also an exhibition area, and spaces for technology workshops and holiday programs.